zulip/zulip/templates/zerver/help/change-the-privacy-of-a-stream.md

 private, but you must be subscribed to a private stream in order to make it public.

-!!! tip ""
-    Be careful making a private stream public.
-All past messages will become accessible, even if the stream previously had protected history.

 {!go-to-stream-via-all-streams.md!}

 4. Find the privacy description under the stream name and description on the